DoctorKhan/The-Social-Game-Book/src/20_part/160_divide_conquer_architecture_division.md

 **The mechanism:** Our brains are wired to quickly categorize people as "us" or "them" based on minimal information.
 This served us well in small communities but becomes a liability when artificial tribal identities can be manufactured and manipulated at scale.

-**The cosmic mystery:** These vulnerabilities appear to be built into human consciousness itself.
+**The great mystery:** These vulnerabilities appear to be built into human consciousness itself.
 The question becomes: Are these bugs in human programming, or features?
 And if they're features, who or what benefits from keeping humans in a state of perpetual division?

 ---